-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA its long-standing commitment to meet the challenges of sustainable development. and move towards a better integrated approach to policy making.
-The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Climate change and clean energy; Sustainable transport Sustainable production and consumption; Public health threats; Better management of natural resources; Social inclusion, demography and migration; Fighting global poverty. landscape • Population and human health of sustainable development should be implicit in its approach.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
+Recognises the need to gradually change current unsustainable consumption and production patterns and move towards a better integrated approach to policy making.
+The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Climate change and clean energy; Sustainable transport Sustainable production and consumption; Public health threats; Better management of natural resources; Social inclusion, demography and migration; Fighting global poverty.
+Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plan should take into account the objectives of the strategy.
+The aim of sustainable development should be implicit in its approach.
 National Planning Policy Framework (NPPF) National planning policy.
 2012 Consolidates the suite of PPG/PPS into one succinct planning policy document.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna The NDP should take into account the relevant policies set within the NPPF.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets The NDP should take into account the relevant policies set within the NPPF.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Material assets Population and human health Soil Water Planning Practice Guidance Government Guidance 2014 Provides guidance to local planning authorities and others on the operation of the planning system.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Population and human healthSoilWater Planning Practice Guidance Government Guidance 2014 Provides guidance to local planning authorities and others on the operation of the planning system.
 Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take into account the planning guidance provided within these documents.
 Herefordshire Core Strategy, Pre- submission document 2011-2031 Developme nt Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
 Outlines the emerging suite of countywide planning policies relating to housing, economic development and the environment, which the NDP will need to be in conformity with where relevant.
-The Core Strategy includes a range of objectives, five of which directly relate to rural areas: • To meet the housing Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
+The Core Strategy includes a range of objectives, five of which directly relate to rural areas: Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
 Where necessary, the NDP should provide services, facilities and employment opportunities that are accessible to both local and neighbouring communities.
-Bishopstone is under RA1 policy and should